Head Teacher’s Welcome

 ICT (Information and Communications Technology) Equipment

 All classes have an Interactive Whiteboard for daily use.
-The school has networked computers in each classroom and 2 trolleys of laptops (30 in total).
+The school has a dedicated area for networked laptops and an additional trolley of laptops to be used in the classroom.
 Other technology includes digital cameras, video cameras, control technology software for stage lighting, audio and microscopes.
 The school is working towards its ICT vision of equipping children with functional and creative technology skills.
 The use of ICT to enhance children’s learning is a key element of our ICT vision.
-Recent new technologies include a studio, equipped with radio technology and digitally programmed lighting in our hall.
-It is very much the vision to transform our children’s learning with the use of these new technologies.

 Medication in School